rust-lang/rust/src/doc/trpl/error-handling.md

 In certain circumstances, even though a function may fail, we may want to treat it as a panic instead.
-For example, `io::stdin().read_line(&mut buffer)` returns a `Result<usize>`, when there is an error reading the line.
-This allows us to handle and possibly recover from error.
+For example, `io::stdin().read_line(&mut buffer)` returns a `Result<usize>`, which can indicate an error if one occurs when reading the line.
+This allows us to handle and possibly recover from errors.

 If we don't want to handle this error, and would rather just abort the program, we can use the `unwrap()` method: